TATA-THECLAIRE/MyFreshWebsite/content/projects/java project.md

 vacation
 etc

-this project enabled easy car renting
+this project enabled easy car renting to make travelling easy drivers were also available on request